as a “Physics for Development” initiative in COVID times

 In 2021 we plan to continue the PHYSICS MATTERS series with LIVE on-line colloquia that will primarily target and involve some test centers, selected from within the partner countries of the SESAME project (Synchrotron-Light forExperimental Science and Applications in the Middle East), a project supported by the APS.

-Our goal is however to enlarge the audience in the future to as many developing countries as possible.
+Our goal is however to enlarge the audience to as many developing communities as possible and share those exciting colloquia with the public.
+Hence, FIP wants to build capacity and enable developing communities.
 The live events will be organized in coordination with in-country physics societies and knowledgeable diaspora to ensure good video connections.
-Of course, they will be also open to all APS FIP members.
+Of course, they will be also open to all APS FIP members and FIP friends.

 Become an APS Member